ing-bank/baker/docs/sections/cookbook/fire-sensory-events.md

 `awaitCompleted` completes when additional sensory events are required to continue the process, or when the process has finished.

+!!!Note
+Make sure to set a timeout smaller than the requestTimeout of your httpClient.
+Otherwise, you will see awaitCompleted() timeout prematurely.

 === "Java"

     ```java